BACK

 Conclusion

-When your tenant brings an unauthorized pet onto your property, it can create a difficult situation.
+When your tenant brings an unauthorized pet onto your rental property, it can create a difficult situation.
 The key is to stick to your pet policy and follow through on your terms.
 The goal isn’t to punish your tenant or escalate the circumstances unnecessarily.
 You simply need to follow your lease terms, be as professional as possible, keep clear documentation, and communicate with authority.

 If you follow the tips in this article, you’ll handle the process well.